What to Do if Your Pipes Freeze

 Step 3.
 Continue to apply heat

-Don’t stop heating until full water pressure is restored.
+Don’t stop heating until the full water pressure is restored.
 Even then, it’s a good idea to leave the faucet open for a few minutes after the pipe is thawed.
 This will give the ice time to completely clear from the line.

 Step 4.
 Check all faucets and prevent pipes from freezing in the future

 Check each faucet in your home for any other frozen pipes.
 One frozen pipe may mean that others have been affected as well.
+If the problem persists, contact a plumber.
+You can prevent pipes from freezing again by taking a few simple steps:

-• Before traveling, keep the temperature in your home above freezing and turn off all the water to your house.
+• Before traveling, keep the temperature in your home well above freezing and turn off all the water to your house.

 How long does it take for pipes to unfreeze?